Finding a home - First time buyer

 What does buying off-plan mean?

-Buying a new build off-plan means purchasing a property before construction is complete and, in some cases, even before building work has started.
-It’s buying based purely on plans, which can sound risky, but there are perks too.
+Buying off-plan means purchasing a new build property before construction is complete and, in some cases, even before building work has started.

 There’s no rigid process to follow when buying off-plan.
-However, to help things run as smoothly as possible, make sure you check off the below:
+However, to help things run as smoothly as possible, make sure you go through the following steps:

-• Find a developer: Look for reputable developers with a track record of delivering quality properties on time.
+• Find a developer: Look for reputable developers with a track record of delivering quality new build properties on time.
+Find out more information about finding reputable developers in our top tips to buying a new build guide.

 • Visit show homes: If available, visit the show homes in your desired area to get an idea of the build quality and design.